 This post is part of a series called:

 Tricks of the (Mental Health) Trade

-This series is about educating yourself about your mind and body, so that you can live a healthy life.
-At graymatters, we want you to be the expert at caring for your health – and for us, that means coaching and educating you so that you can improve your mental health on your own in the ways that feel right to you.
+This series is about educating yourself about your mind and body so that you can live a healthy life.
+At graymatters, we want you to be the expert at caring for your health.
+And for us, that means coaching and educating you so that you can improve your mental health on your own in ways that feel right to you.
 But when you do want to work with us directly, we’re here to help!